Confirmatory composite analysis: Evaluating model fit

 In contrast to fit measures for common factor models, fit measures for composite models are relatively unexplored and reliable thresholds still need to be determined.

 To assess the overall model fit by means of statistical testing, the bootstrap test for overall model fit, also known as Bollen-Stine bootstrap test, can be used to investigate whether a composite model fits to the data.

 Alternative views on CCA

 Besides the originally proposed CCA, the evaluation steps known from partial least squares structural equation modeling (PLS-SEM) are dubbed CCA.

 It is emphasized that PLS-SEM's evaluation steps, in the following called PLS-CCA, differ from CCA in many regards:.

 (i) While PLS-CCA aims at conforming reflective and formative measurement models, CCA aims at assessing composite models; (ii) PLS-CCA omits overall model fit assessment, which is a crucial step in CCA as well as SEM; (iii) PLS-CCA is strongly linked to PLS-PM, while for CCA PLS-PM can be employed as one estimator, but this is in no way mandatory.

-Hence, researchers who employ need to be aware to which technique they are referring to.
+Hence, researchers who employ CCA need to be aware to which technique they are referring to.